 - The more value for a Prospect/Client (e.g. the stronger their need), the higher the price they are prepared to pay.

-- Fixed fees, with the right context, can allow you to charge significantly more than charging by hour.
+- Fixed fees, with the right context, can allow you to charge significantly more than charging by the hour.

 Put simply, you need to understand your Prospect’s/Client’s specific need or pain point so that you can position your firm as the solution.
 If you can put together a specific package where your services address or eliminate these, then it will be much easier for you to charge more as your Prospect/Client sees great value in it.